Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Auto-Pilot Mode/README.md

         - Configure your application
         - Monitor your application

-- Contintue the conversation with creating a Web App through Infrastructure as Code
+- Continue the conversation with creating a Web App through Infrastructure as Code

     ```
     @workspace create the Infrastructure as Code using Bicep that I need for a Web App in Azure